abbas-jafri-aj/LLM-Code-Collaboration-Guidelines/llm_code_collaboration_guidelines.md

 - Do one thing well
 - Compose programs via text streams
-- Build to throw away; rebuild when needed
+- Build to throw away, rebuild when needed

 ## YAGNI - You Ain't Gonna Need It

-- Do not add functionality until deemed necessary.
+- Do not add functionality until you are certain you need it.
 - Always implement things when you actually need them, never when you just foresee that you will need them.
 - It is hard to appreciate how rarely architecting for future requirements turns out net-positive.

 ## Programming Paradigm

-- Default to imperative; it suits most tasks
+- Default to imperative since it suits most tasks
-- Use OOP when there's a clear real-world model (rare)
+- Use OOP when there's a clear real-world model (this is less common then realized)
 - Be skeptical of abstraction for abstraction's sake

 ## Exceptions and Errors